Colon cancer develops when tumorous growths form in the large intestine. It is now the third most common type of cancer in the United States.

 - diarrhea or constipation

-- loose, narrow stools
+- changes in stool consistency, such as loose, narrow stools

 - abdominal pain, cramping, bloating, or gas

 - continual urges to defecate despite passing stools

 - iron-deficiency anemia

 Weight loss and abdominal pain usually occur in the later stages of the disease.